treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ## Problem 4: No SqlPackage.exe

-Its hard enough trying to work out the location for SqlPackage on a windows build agent.
+It's hard enough trying to work out the location for SqlPackage on a Windows build agent.
 On "ubuntu-latest" agent it's not there at all!.

 ### Solution